An Action Plan for Long-Term Care

 If you're part of a married couple, bear in mind that it's not at all uncommon for one spouse to need long-term care while the other remains healthy.
 In such situations, the couple's financial resources will need to cover the costs of maintaining the household for the healthy spouse while simultaneously paying for long-term care.

-You'll also need to factor in inflation when ballparking potential long-term-care costs: Median nursing-home costs (private room) have increased by about 4% over the past year.
-Inflation has also been higher for care provided in the home, according to Genworth's latest data.
+You’ll also need to factor in inflation when ballparking potential long-term-care costs: Median nursing-home costs (private room) have increased by about 4% in 2021.
+Inflation has also been higher for care provided in the home, according to Genworth’s latest data.

 Armed with a reasonable estimate of how much long-term care might run you, you can then go back to your total in-retirement portfolio.
 Are your assets sufficient to cover your ongoing living expenses, based on a reasonable withdrawal rate strategy, plus the additional long-term-care costs?